Monday, September 3, 2007

 0 It's Smack-Down Time: Nigella Lawson vs. Rachel Ray!

 Now the guys might like to think that I'm talking about something else completely different with a title like that.
 This is still the Food Network I'm talking about here, so don't get too excited.
 There will be no mud wrestling face-offs with scantily-clad female chefs.
-No battles to the death, with chefs armed with nothing more than spatulas & rubber chickens. ;-) (After all, how much could damage could a beating by rubber chicken actually do?!)
+No battles to the death, with chefs armed with nothing more than spatulas and rubber chickens. ;-) (After all, how much could damage could a beating by rubber chicken actually do?!)

 But how fun would it be to see Nigella Lawson kick Rachel Ray's behind?!
 Maybe it's because I really like Nigella, who seems to be genuine person, while I find Rachel Ray to be one of most saccharine, annoying human beings on the planet.
-Plus, her trashy "marshmellows-&-dorritos-on-a-spit" type of recipes make me want to yak!
+Plus, her trashy "marshmellows-and-dorritos-on-a-spit" type of recipes make me want to yak!

 Is it just me or does anyone else find many of the TV personalities on the Food TV Network just totally annoying?!

 Let's start with the females of the species first, shall we?
 (After all, it's ladies first! ;-) ):